RunRiotComeOn/Yeast-ml-25fall-hw2/README.md

-# ECS 171 Homework 2 - Yeast Protein Localization
+# ECS 171 Homework 2: Yeast Protein Localization

-## Project Overview
-This project implements a neural network to classify the localization of yeast proteins.
+This repository contains the pipeline of data preprocessing and implementation of a neural network to classify the localization of yeast proteins.

 ## File Structure
 ```